-A.8 PRESSURE RATING OF THERMOPLASTIC PIPES WITH BARRIER LAYERS
+A.8 STRESS RATING OF THERMOPLASTIC PIPES WITH BARRIER LAYERS

 Polymeric (oxygen) barrier layers composed of non-stress related polymers are often used in thermoplastic piping intended for hydronic heating and other related applications.
-If the barrier layer is either on the OD or ID see TN-23 section 4.
+If the barrier layer is either on the OD or ID, the stress rating of the pipe is based on the dimensions (wall thickness and diameter) of the HDB listed layer only.
+These are used to determine the stress in the pipe wall as the barrier layer(s) is not considered stress bearing in these cases.
 If the barrier layer is contained within the pipe wall, an equivalency rating is required to affirm the HDB of the parent thermoplastic material is not negatively affected by the presence of the subject barrier material.
 In order to establish an equivalency to the original material listing, the following shall apply: